 Dirty evaporator coil—Throughout the seasons, the evaporator coil becomes dirty and creates troubles similar to a dirty filter.
 You’ll gradually receive lower airflow until your system freezes or stops cooling.
 You’ll need to call Service Experts Heating & Air Conditioning to repair the malfunction.

 Broken blower motor or relay—A blower motor running at an incorrect speed or not working at all can result in freezing.
 It may also be sporadic, going at top speed and decelerating after it gets warm.
 Or a relay may make it start one time and not the next.
 In either state, you will need to call Service Experts Heating & Air Conditioning to repair the issue.

-Scheduling regular AC maintenance or heat pump maintenance might help you skip this malfunction.
+Scheduling regular AC maintenance might help you skip this malfunction.
 Our professionals will fully check and clean your system, which typically allows us to pinpoint little problems before they cause major problems.